nathanchapman/graphiql-desktop/README.md

 ## Additional Features

-In addition to all of the features of [GraphiQL 2](https://github.com/graphql/graphiql), `graphiql-desktop` adds support for specifying the GraphQL server URL, saving the current state of the UI to local storage, and several keyboard shortcuts unique to the desktop application.
+In addition to all of the features of [GraphiQL 2](https://github.com/graphql/graphiql), `graphiql-desktop` adds support for specifying the GraphQL server URL, autosaves the current state of the UI to local storage, and adds keyboard shortcuts.

 ### Shortcuts